TarantelFaser/PSOVisualizer/README.md

 # PSO VISUALIZER
-Visualizes the Particle Swarm Optimization Algorithm (PSO) using python and matplotlib
+Visualizes the Particle Swarm Optimization Algorithm (PSO) using python and matplotlib.

-Generates a GIF file, which shows the optimization of a 2D function
+Generates a GIF file, which shows the optimization of a 2D function.
+Please note that the program inserts frames in the gif between the actual iterations of the PSO algorithm.
+Without doing this, the particles would just "teleport" around and the viewer could not understand what is happening.

 ## Example